-While the built-in password manager feature is convenient, there are times that you no longer want to save passwords for certain websites or disable the username and password autofill feature completely.
-This includes when you install third-party password manager such as LastPass and you would have issues when accessing websites where you have saved the login details on both password managers.
+Google Chrome and Chromium, by default, offer to save login details such as username and password for websites that you tried to log in to.
+While the built-in password manager feature is convenient, there are times that you no longer want to save passwords for specific websites.
+You might also want to disable the username and password autofill feature altogether.
+This includes when you install third-party password managers such as LastPass, and you only want te username and password to be stored in one place.

-Saved passwords for Google Chrome or Chromium can be deleted from the password autofill feature via the settings page.
-The password autofill feature can also be completely disabled.
+You can delete saved usernames and passwords on Google Chrome or Chromium from the browsers' settings page.
+The password autofill feature can also be completely disabled from the same place.

 Comment anonymously.
 Login not required.